insiya2414/SpotifyAnalysis/README.md

 ## Files

-- `spotify_history.csv.xlsx`: Raw Spotify listening history data.
+- `spotify_history.xlsx`: Raw Spotify listening history data.
 - `Spotify Analysis.pdf`: Power BI report with visualizations and insights.
 - `Spotify Data Explaination.pdf`: Documentation explaining the data fields.
+- `Model_measures.txt`: Contains all DAX measures used in the Power BI dashboard, with comments and logic for each calculation.
+- `PowerBI_master_doc.md`: Overview of essential Power BI concepts, features, and best practices for working with Power BI.

 > **Note:** The original Power BI project file (`.pbix`) could not be uploaded due to admin restrictions.